HANDS - Health Access Nurturing Development Services

 HANDS supports you throughout your pregnancy and up to your child's third birthday.
 HANDS is here to answer questions during the different stages of your baby's development.
 All families receive information and learn about resources available in the community for new parents.
 Some families receive further support through home visitation.

-Any new or expectant parent residing in Kentucky is eligible.
-Families must be enrolled during pregnancy or before a child is 90 days old.
+New or expectant parents residing in Kentucky are eligible.
+Families must be enrolled during pregnancy or before a baby is 90 days old.

 • Parents are the most important people in a baby's life.